 Tips on How to Use Sweet Potatoes

 Before we leave you, we’d like to share some of our favorite tips on how you can make the most out of your new sweet potatoes.
 You can use them in soups, Currys, salads but also desserts.
-One of our favorite recipes is our vegan sweet potato burger.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+One of our favorite recipes is our vegan sweet potato burger.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?